 Enter room height and floor area.

-Indicate which target types are present in the compartment that may be damaged as a result of the development of a damaging HGL (FDS2).
+Indicate which target types are present in the compartment that may be damaged as a result of the development of a damaging hot gas layer (HGL) (FDS2).
 Note that sensitive electronics in an electrical enclosure can be treated as thermoset targets provided the limitations in FAQ 13-0004 are met:

 The component is not mounted on the surface of the enclosure; and